-Implementing a Participatory Approach: Community Power Mapping (p.2-16)

-You will place each of the actors on the community map drawn by your facilitator.
+Implementing a Participatory Approach: Community Power Mapping (p.2-18) You will place each of the actors on the community map drawn by your facilitator.
 Place each actor (i.e., the circular cards) within or next to the image representing the community depending on where they are situated.
 For example, local/municipal government would be located within the community, while national government would be located outside of the community.

-Together with your facilitator, you will discuss the relationship between different actors and consider how the global human rights context may have an influence on your local communities.
+Together with your facilitator, you will discuss the relationship between different actors.
+You will discuss if the relationships promote or deny human rights and address the relationships' power dynamics.
+You will also consider how the global human rights context may influence your local communities.